 Your first opportunity will be in the Havana airport.
 The Cadeca (exchange house) there is open as long as flights are scheduled, so don’t worry about what day or hour you arrive.

-I have seen currency exchange places in Mexico airports sell CUC but I couldn’t tell you whether it’s a good deal or not.
 CUC has no value outside of Cuba and banks don’t sell them.
-FYI- it is technically illegal to bring CUC out of the country and I’ve heard of people get it confiscated at the airport.
+FYI- it is illegal to bring CUC into or out of the country, as of November 2019 they began cracking down on this and your CUC may get confiscated at the airport.
 It’s surely going right into the airport employee’s pocket.
 If you are going to take your leftover CUC home, don’t keep it in an obvious place like your pocket or wallet.
+You can’t use CUC in the airport, only USD, EUR, CAD, and CUP are accepted in the cafeterias and duty-free although in Terminal 3 prior to security you can use CUC.

 Cadecas are the government run currency exchange houses in Cuba, usually open 7 days a week but close early on Sundays.
 These are most convenient exchange places and in every town we visit.
 Banks are also an option to exchange.
 Both generally offer the same rates that are set by the government.
 Hotels in Cuba often have exchange services but it can be slightly more expensive.
 My favorite option, as mentioned above, is to exchange with your casa owner or another trusted individual.